MarkEdmondson1234/googleAuthR/README.md

 ## R Google API libraries using googleAuthR

-These libraries are all compatible as a result e.g. can use just one OAuth2 login flow.
+These libraries are all compatible as a result e.g. can use just one OAuth2 login flow and are Shiny compatible.

 * [searchConsoleR](https://github.com/MarkEdmondson1234/searchConsoleR) - Search Console API
 * [bigQueryR](https://github.com/MarkEdmondson1234/bigQueryR) - BigQuery API
 * [googleAnalyticsR](https://github.com/MarkEdmondson1234/googleAnalyticsR_public) - Google Analytics API